Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Completion of the moduli space

+(For clarity we remark that in (\ref{veges.tvisztor.fibralas}) and from now on without introducing extra notation all the bundles $H^k$ over $\C P^1$ will be pulled back to $H^2$.)

-The choice $k=l=s$ and $m=2$ in Lemma \ref{kompaktifikalas} is also dictated by the requirement that the normal bundle of a real line $Y\subset Z$ must be isomorphic to $H\oplus H$ and $Z$ must possess a non-trivial real structure.
+But first we make a digression on the choice $k=l=s$ and $m=2$ in Lemmata \ref{Zkompaktifikalas1} and \ref{Zkompaktifikalas2} and note that it is also dictated by the requirement that the normal bundle of a real line $Y\subset Z$ must be isomorphic to $H\oplus H$ and $Z$ must possess a non-trivial real structure leading to the multi-Taub--NUT geometry.